The Law Society of British Columbia has disbarred a BC lawyer, Darren Hart, for the second time.

 - Tickets for DJs in Las Vegas

-After the Vegas trip, the owners of Hart Management (Hart Legal) continued their spending spree in Beverly Hills.
-Those who were on the Vegas and Beverly Hills trip stated that Hart Legal investor money was also used to pay for the trips, in addition to client money.
+Those who were on the Vegas and Beverly Hills trips stated that the law firm’s investor money was also used to pay for the trips, in addition to client money.

-In addition to extravagant trips, Darren Hart and Sylvia Murr, who ran Hart Management together, also rented a luxury condo at the Fairmont Pacific Rim in Vancouver.
+In addition to extravagant trips, Darren Hart and Sylvia Murr, who ran the law firm together until August 2017, also rented a luxury condo at the Fairmont Pacific Rim in Vancouver, which was hardly used.
 They also rented a condo in Beverly Hills.

-The deal was both “unfair and unethical,” the panel found, adding that Hart simply ignored his client’s wishes and began pushing the other side for a settlement while pocketing more than $1 million in fees.
-The disciplinary decision states that Hart’s actions were “dishonest and a gross abuse of his vulnerable client.”
+The deal was both “unfair and unethical,” the panel found, adding that the BC lawyer simply ignored his client’s wishes and began pushing the other side for a settlement while pocketing more than $1 million in fees.
+The disciplinary decision states that Darren Hart’s actions were “dishonest and a gross abuse of his vulnerable client.”

-In 2021, a previous employee at Hart Legal won a judgement in the BC Supreme Court of around $165,000 against Sylvia Murr and Darren Hart’s company.
+In 2021, a previous employee at the law firm won a judgment in the BC Supreme Court of around $165,000 against Sylvia Murr and the lawyer’s company.
 The employee had lent the two money, which they had never repaid.
 However, that judgment was not part of the Law Society’s complaint(s).

-Also in 2021, Mr. Hart and Ms. Murr settled with some of the investors who put money into Hart Legal.
-The investors were suing Hart Legal in BC Supreme Court.
+Also in 2021, Darren Hart and Sylvia Murr settled with some of the investors who put money into the Victoria law firm.
+The investors were suing the law firm in the BC Supreme Court.

 Law Society of British Columbia

-Called to the bar in 1994, Hart’s disciplinary history includes improper handling and misappropriation of client funds, which also saw him ordered disbarred in July 2021 by the regulator.
+Called to the bar in 1994, the lawyer’s disciplinary history includes improper handling and misappropriation of client funds, which also saw him ordered disbarred in July 2021 by the regulator.

-Not mincing words in its damning indictment of Hart’s actions, the Law Society’s disciplinary panel’s decision describes Hart’s behaviour as “extremely grave,” having betrayed and misled a mentally ill client “solely for his own personal financial benefit.”
+Not mincing words in its damning indictment of the Vancouver lawyer’s actions, the Law Society’s disciplinary panel’s decision describes the Vancouver lawyer’s behaviour as “extremely grave,” having betrayed and misled a mentally ill client “solely for his own personal financial benefit.”